 Sko Shows at Nebraska’s Norwood Park and Bellevue Elementary Schools were supported by Nebraska EPSCoR, a program funded by the National Science Foundation to advance workforce development through research and broadening participation in science, especially with under-served communities including rural (or inner-city), low-income, and racially under-represented groups.
 For more information about Professor Sko, visit https://professorsko.com/ and https://youtube.com/@professorsko3278/.

-Photo caption: At Lincoln's Norwood Park Elementary School, the CLC afterschool program "Little Scientists Club" gets a Zoom visit from their hero, Professor Sko (on-screen), funded by Nebraska EPSCoR.
+Photo caption: At Lincoln's Norwood Park Elementary School, the CLC afterschool program "Little Scientists Club" gets a Zoom visit from their hero, Professor Sko (on-screen), in a session funded by Nebraska EPSCoR.